nikx-gupta/postgres-hack/data-generator/readme.txt

 Instructions
 ------------
+Change the Database Address and credentails in "benerator.xml" file

 Start database data generation by typing 'mvn benerator:generate' on the command line.
 Benerator will then create database tables of the databene shop example and populate them